Fastaxx/CartesianCutCell/README.md

 `solve_Ax_b_robin`: Solves the linear system with Robin boundary conditions by constructing the block matrix \(A\) using `construct_block_matrix_robin`, the right-hand side vector \(b\) using `construct_rhs_vector_robin`, and then solving the system \(Ax = b\).
 It returns the solution \(p_ω\) and \(p_γ\).

-These functions provide a comprehensive set of tools for solving linear systems associated with different boundary conditions encountered in fluid dynamics simulations.
-They enable efficient and accurate numerical computations in fluid flow problems.